How to spend one day in Washington DC

 The Korean War Memorial sits just beside the reflecting pool in front of the Lincoln Memorial, and you can walk amongst the Soldiers on patrol through a Korean field.

-The black granite of the Vietnam Wall where names of the fallen are etched is located just across the reflecting pool from the Korean War memorial.
-One of the most visited sites in the capital it is a sobering reminder of the loss of a generation to war.
+The black granite of the Vietnam Wall, where names of the fallen are etched, is located just across the reflecting pool from the Korean War memorial.
+One of the most visited sites in the capital, it is a sobering reminder of the loss of a generation to war.

 There are numerous memorials to see along the National Mall, and each is worth a visit.